rolodato/volca-keys-editor/README.markdown

 ## Design

 Yes, the design is absolutely horrible, but it works.
-If you're a designer and want to contribute, create an issue or send a PR and I'd be happy to help.
+If you're a designer and want to contribute, create an issue or send a PR and I'll be happy to help.

+## Code

+This started off as a learning project for TypeScript and React, which I am not proficient in.
+If you have any suggestions to refactor or improve the code in any way, I'm all ears.